Information for victims, witnesses and whistleblowers

 If you are contacted by an SFO investigator for this purpose, they will ask you for some personal details, such as name, address and phone number, so we will be able to stay in contact for the duration of the case.
-These details will be held securely, in line with to the provisions of the Data Protection Act 1998.
+These details will be held securely, in line with the provisions of the Data Protection Act 2018.
 If any of these details change, please let us know straight away.

 If you have relevant information, you are a potential witness and the SFO investigator may need to interview you.
 Interviews can take many forms, including a preliminary conversation on the telephone, and in many cases investigators may invite you to our offices to be interviewed on a voluntary basis.